-Jordan headed back to the office and told Bill Mitchell hat he had just seen.
+Jordan returned to the office and told Bill Mitchell what he had just seen.
 That afternoon, Mitchell went back to the lot to see for himself, as did many other senior GM designers.
-They were deeply shaken — they realized they had just lost their styling leadership.
+They were deeply shaken — they realized they had just lost their unquestioned styling leadership.

 At that time, GM Styling was wrapping up the 1958 designs and starting work on the 1959 cars.
-Although the ’58s were chrome-encrusted than ever, their underlying shapes were still essentially the same, pudgy-looking forms GM had been selling for a decade.
-Harley Earl’s mandate for the 1959 models was more of the same, but compared to the new 1957 Chryslers, that direction suddenly seemed openly embarrassing.
+Although the ’58s were more chrome-encrusted than ever, their underlying shapes were still essentially the same bulky-looking forms GM had been selling for a decade.
+Harley Earl’s mandate for the 1959 models was more of the same, but compared to the new 1957 Chryslers, that direction suddenly seemed embarrassing.
 There were rumbles among the design staff that if something weren’t done, GM would be dead in the water stylistically.

 GM STYLING’S NEW DIRECTION

-According to Michael Lamm, it was Bill Mitchell who finally made the decision.
+According to writer Michael Lamm, who later interviewed many GM designers of this period, it was Bill Mitchell who finally made the decision.
 Earl was traveling in Europe and largely out of contact; in his absence, Mitchell was in charge.
 Mitchell had sworn that he would never let Earl down, but he had his own future to think about.
-He gathered together the senior designers, and they agreed to formulate a new styling direction, abandoning almost everything Earl had dictated for the ’59 cars.
+He gathered together the senior designers and they agreed to formulate a new styling direction, abandoning almost everything Earl had previously dictated for the ’59 cars.
 Mitchell enlisted the support of the divisional managers and of Harlow Curtice, who regularly stopped by to see the new cars.
 All of the new designs were sleeker and crisper, taking their lead not from Harley Earl, but from Mitchell and, indirectly, from Virgil Exner.

 No one expected Misterl to be happy when he returned from Europe and many feared the inevitable explosion.
 For a man of Earl’s ego and temperament, a rebellion of such magnitude was unimaginable.
-As it happened, Earl was so staggered that he wandered around the studios for days, not saying a word to anyone.
+As it happened, Earl was so staggered that he wandered around the studios for days, almost speechless.
 Earl ordinarily didn’t hesitate to fire anyone for any reason, but this time it would have meant a purge of his entire senior staff, including Mitchell, by all accounts his favorite son and heir apparent.
 Moreover, Harlow Curtice, Earl’s chief patron since the retirement of Sloan earlier in the year, had already sided with the mutineers, leaving Earl outmaneuvered.
-With little alternative, Earl finally threw his support behind the new direction.
+Faced with little alternative, Earl finally threw his support behind the new direction.

-In an interview with author Edson Armi years later, Mitchell insisted that he never defied Earl.
-He gave Earl the credit for the new aesthetic, noting that his old mentor always understood when it was time to give up a theme or idea that was no longer working.
-Nonetheless, the whole affair seems to have been a rude awakening for Earl, probably compounded by the dismal performance of the 1958 models a year later.
+In later interviews, Mitchell insisted that he never defied Earl and gave Earl full credit for the new aesthetic, noting that his old mentor always understood when it was time to give up a theme or idea that was no longer working.
+Nonetheless, the whole affair seems to have been a rude awakening for Misterl, probably compounded by the dismal performance of the 1958 models a year later.
 The overdecorated ’58s arrived at the worst possible time, just as the U.S. economy was sinking into recession.
 As American buyers fled from ostentatious full-size models to compact economy cars, Buick and Pontiac suffered particularly nasty declines in overall volume.
 It was a pointed reminder that Earl’s day was almost over.

 THE 1959 CADILLAC

 No division was quite as worried about that prospect as Cadillac.
-In the 1950s, Cadillac was firmly established as the most prestigious car made in America — Packard, Cadillac’s traditional rival, was finished by 1958, Lincoln and Imperial were also-rans, and neither Mercedes nor Jaguar had enough presence in the U.S. to impress the hoi polloi.
+In the 1950s, Cadillac was firmly established as the most prestigious car made in America — Packard, Cadillac’s traditional rival, was finished by 1958, Lincoln and Imperial were also-rans and neither Mercedes nor Jaguar yet had enough presence in the U.S. to impress the hoi polloi.
 Owning a Cadillac was a badge of achievement to which many aspired.
 Those who managed it were rewarded with high quality, excellent performance, and remarkably high resale value.
-To maintain those qualities, Cadillac had to walk a razor’s edge between design leadership and styling continuity: each year’s model needed to be recognizably different from the last’s, without making its predecessor obsolete.
+To maintain those qualities, Cadillac had to walk a razor’s edge between design leadership and styling continuity.
+Each year’s model needed to be recognizably different from the last without making its predecessor obsolete.